Don't Know What To Make For Dinner?

 I have step-by-step photos here to help you visualize the recipe.
 For full instructions with amounts and temperatures, see the recipe card.

-- Cook at lower heat.
-Air fry the chicken wings for half the time at lower heat (see times and temperatures below).
+- Air fry wings at lower heat first.
+Arrange the chicken wings in the air fryer basket, in a single layer.
+Air fry for half the time at lower heat (see my times and temperatures below).

-My Top Recipe Tips
+My Recipe Tips For Crispy Skin

 - Bring the chicken to room temperature if you have time.
 This is not required, but I noticed that letting them sit out for 20-30 minutes before cooking helps them cook more evenly.